cdozdil/OptiScaler/Config.md

 DisableReactiveMask=auto
 ```

-Enabling `AutoExposure` helps you to correct issues with dark color or crushed colors.
+Enabling `AutoExposure` helps correct problems with dark or washed-out colors.

 ![exposure](/images/exposure.png)

-Enabling `HDR` reported to help on purples color hue on some games.
+Enabling `HDR` has been reported to help with purple hue in some games.

-Enabling `DisableReactiveMask` might help FSR backends in some games but usually it creates more issues than it solves.
-That's why it's disabled by default.
+Enabling `DisableReactiveMask` can help FSR backends in some games, but it usually causes more problems than it solves.
+That's why it is disabled by default.

-Some games might motion vector size flag wrong which would cause excessive motion blur on camera movement.
-Enabling or disabling `DisplayResolution` might help on these situations.
+Some games may set the motion vector size flag incorrectly, causing excessive motion blur when the camera moves.
+Enabling or disabling `DisplayResolution` might help in these situations.

 ![wrong mv flag](/images/mv_wrong.png)

-From in-game menu they can be changed with realtime results.
+These can be changed from the in-game menu with real-time results.

 ![init flags](images/init_flags.png)

 ### Resource Barriers (Dx12 Only)
-Some games (specially Unreal Engine) sends input resources in wrong states to DLSS which leads to graphical issues (specially on AMD hardware).
-Normally OmniScaler tries to detect engine type and mitigate these issues but sometimes games does not report these info correctly.
-To fix issues these ini parameters would help.
+Some games (especially Unreal Engine) send input resources to DLSS in wrong states, which leads to graphical problems (especially on AMD hardware).
+Normally OmniScaler tries to detect the engine type and mitigate these problems, but sometimes games do not report this information correctly.
+To fix problems, these ini parameters would help.

 ![early christmas](images/christmas.png)

-**Setting wrong resource state here might lead to crash!**
+**Setting a wrong resource state here can cause a crash!**

 ```ini
 [Hotfix]